keegoo/trigger/README.md

 ## Public server

-You could visit https://trigger-sample.herokuapp.com/ to give it a try first.
+You could visit https://trigger-sample.herokuapp.com/ to give it a try first (there're some known issues as Trigger is still at its early development stage; but it's enough to demonstrate the ideas).

 ## Setup